concourse/semver-resource/README.md

 ```

 In above classic mode, Concourse will run periodic checks against the `semver`
 resource `version`.
 Each check will do a `git clone` as the driver is `git`.
-On
-a large deployment that hosts thousands of pipelines, when there are a lot of
-`semver` resources, checks on `semver` resources may also bring burden to the
+When there are a lot of `semver` resources, checks on `semver` resources may
-git system as each check will invoke a `git clone`.
+also bring burden to the git system as each check will invoke a `git clone`.

 Given each `semver` resource requires a parameter `file` in `source`, `semver`
 resources are hard to enjoy [benefits of global resources](https://concourse-ci.org/global-resources.html#benefits-of-global-resources).